thabet720/java-challenge/readme.md

 - Install packages with `mvn package`
 - Run `mvn spring-boot:run` for starting the application (or use your IDE)
+- Use Docker: Build the image and run the container.
+Run these commands in the project root(build command: `docker build -t api-demo .`  , run container command:`docker run -p 8080:8080 api-demo`).

 Application (with the embedded H2 database) is ready to be used !
 You can access the url below for testing it :